Namitha-KS/Mind-Map/README.md

 # MindMap Generator

 The MindMap Generator is a web application built using Flask, designed to extract keywords from user-input text and visualize them in a network graph, providing an intuitive representation of the central concepts within the text.
 Mind maps serve as powerful visual tools that aid in organizing thoughts, concepts, and information in a non-linear and intuitive manner.
+This is a feature updation of the projet that I am trying to build, which will help students learn anything much effectively than the conventional way of teaching : https://x.com/13_cs2/status/1692441104199594490?s=20

 ## Features